 - Notes on the UPML implementation in Meep by S. G. Johnson: a description of the precise PML formulation that is used in Meep, which is slightly different from many PML formulations described elsewhere in order to properly handle arbitrary anisotropy; a closely related formulation with slightly different notation is described in J. Computational Physics, vol. 230, pp. 2369-77 (2011).
 This paper also describes a strategy to validate PML.

-PML has some limitations.
+PML has some limitations, as is discussed in the Notes on PML linked above.
 See also Optics Express, vol. 16, pp. 11376-92 (2008) on the use of adiabatic absorbers as a workaround for cases when PML fails.
 This occurs most notably in periodic media like photonic crystals, where the fundamental idea behind PML breaks down.
 Physical Review E, vol. 79, 065601 (2011) provides a different case where PML fails.